ensdomains/docs/dapp-developer-guide/getting-started.md

 ENS (Ethereum Name Service) is analogous to DNS (Domain Name System) for IP addresses, in that it maps a memorable shortcut to an address.
 ENS is a distributed, decentralized, open, and extensible naming system based on the Ethereum blockchain and a useful tool for developers to create more memorable names for their dapps.

-Creating new domains under the ".eth" top-level domain is possible through a registration process that takes place on the Ethereum blockchain.
-Anyone can procure a domain for themselves by participating.
+An ENS name can be a subdomain of the root .eth domain, like "example.eth" or any subdomain of a subdomain, like "sub.example.eth", or "wallet.username.example.eth"

 Using ENS we can map a friendly ENS name, e.g., "ethereum.eth", to an unfriendly Ethereum address, e.g., `0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359`.
 Users can then use the friendly name instead of the address, making it easier to remember, and reducing the chance of errors.

 The reverse is true too.
 The address can also be mapped back to the name.
 This creates a bi-directional mapping between names and addresses.

+Creating new domains under the ".eth" top-level domain used to be possible through auction only but now it is controlled via a [Permanent Registrar](https://docs.ens.domains/contract-api-reference/.eth-permanent-registrar), it is a code which governs allocation and renewal of names through Vickery Auction process to allocate names to registrants.

+Users can get subdomains of ENS Names through different dApps also that offer it such as (Status, Gitcoin, Argent, Tenzorum, Zinc, Aragon, etc).

 ## Why Developers Should Use ENS